safdotdev/safacoda/scratchpad/pactflow-provider-drift/step4.md

 3. `echo $PACT_BROKER_TOKEN`{{execute}} This should return your token, you can now move on
 4. `ls -la output/results/verification.*.result`{{execute}} to list your test report
 5. `curl -fsSL https://raw.githubusercontent.com/pact-foundation/pact-cli/main/install.sh | sh`{{execute}} to install the Pact CLI
+6. `mv ./pact /usr/local/bin/`{{execute}} to move the Pact CLI to a location on your PATH
-6. Run the following command to publish, ensuring it is run after the test run `npm run test:inmemory`{{execute}} to capture the exit code
+7. Run the following command to publish, ensuring it is run after the test run `npm run test:inmemory`{{execute}} to capture the exit code
 ```
 # Capture the exit code from Drift
 EXIT_CODE=$?